PeterCamilleri/games_lessons/01/README.md

 the rigidly cross-linked code must be ripped up, rewired, and debugged, and debugged, and debugged.
 Finally a patchwork of kludges, the code again works.

+Connecting back to our first paragraph in this topic, nowhere do users make more change requests than in the user interface.
+This is the part of the application that the users must interact with on a constant basis.
+It is the greatest point of pain for both users and programmers.

-And the customer adds "just these seven more changes please.
+And then the customer adds "just these seven more changes please.
 ASAP please.
 The process repeats and repeats and eventually the code is shredded so badly that it needs to be reworked or thrown out and rewritten.

 By this time, optimized code guy has moved on to wreck another project.

 When should code be optimized then?
-Realistically, if the code works well enough and optimization would take away abstraction and agility, the answer is NEVER.
+Realistically, if the code works well enough and optimization would take away abstraction and agility, the answer is never.
+Seriously NEVER.

 The exception would be the case where the performance is not adequate.
-Then the code needs not optimization, it needs to be improved, usually by reworking algorithms.
+Then the code does not need optimization, it needs to be improved, usually by reworking algorithms.
 Low level code tweaking is almost never enough to fix a performance issues.